Matt Duplessie, Founder, president and CEO (email)

 Here are some general parameters we do know:

-- The roughly 30-minute adventure takes place in a clean, slick, “futuristic” stage set comprised of 2 or 3 individual rooms totaling roughly 1,300 square feet, with a maximum (exterior) room height of 13 feet.
+- The roughly 30-minute adventure takes place in a period mansion comprised of 3 individual rooms totaling roughly 1,300 square feet, with a maximum (exterior) room height of 13 feet.

 - Group size will be 2-15 guests, and guests will range in age from 7 years old through senior citizens.
 We would recommend targeting young adults with your designs, being careful to design for the general public (not specifically an MIT audience).